-Lipofer® is a micronized and microencapsulated source of iron.
-Lipofer® enhances the bioavailability of iron and does not taste metallic or oxidize unsaturated fats.
+Lipofer® is a micronized and microencapsulated source of iron that does not taste metallic or oxidize unsaturated fats.
 Claims on cognitive function or development (Article 14), tiredness, energy and immune system can be made for Lipofer®.

 Lipofer® is available in France and Benelux.

 Supplementing food matrices with iron is plagued by numerous organoleptic problems (metallic taste), technological problems (oxidation of fats and vitamins) and nutritional problems (poor bioavailability).

 Lipofer® is a microencapsulated and micronized source of iron that overcomes these problems without adverse effects.

 - The most common problem in iron enrichment is an unpleasant metallic taste.
 However, the microencapsulation technology used in Lipofer® offsets the characteristic metallic taste of iron solutions.

 - Its unique microencapsulation delivery system inhibits the interaction with other food ingredients.
 Thus, highly sensitive food ingredients such as vitamins or unsaturated fatty acids are protected against the oxidative capacity of free iron.
 The final product is stable, preserving its nutritional and sensory qualities throughout its entire shelf life.

 Easy to use